DevRel-Foundation/governance/glossary/README.md

 - Governance: A set of processes that guide operations within the foundation.
 Processes

 - Observers: Individuals interested in the foundation’s activities but with minimal engagement in its working groups.
 What minimal engagement means is to be determined by each working group.
-Roles

 - Pull Request: A pull request is a way to suggest changes to the DRF collaborative project, whether it’s related to content, design, or code.
 Instead of editing the original document or artifact directly, you make a copy, improve it, and then ask the group to review your changes.
 A pull request lets everyone see what you’ve changed, give feedback, and decide if the updates should be added to the original in an open way asking for permission to merge your edits into the main work.